-Saint-Tropez is a coastal city in the south-east of France in the Provence-Alpes-Côte d'Azur region.
-A modest fishing village, chosen by the French bohemian, in the 60s of the last century turned into a fashionable resort, which still attracts tourists with its beaches and rich nightlife.
-The cobbled streets of the Fishing Quarter are reminiscent of the past, although now in the Old Port it is difficult to find a fishing boat among luxury yachts.
+Saint-Tropez is a historic coastal town located in the south-east of France, in the Provence-Alpes-Côte d'Azur region.
+A modest fishing village, it was frequented by French bohemians and artists in the 1950’s and 60’s, and turned into a fashionable resort, which attracts tourists from all over the world, with its iconic beaches and rich nightlife.
+The cobbled streets of the Fishing Quarter are reminiscent of the past, although now in the Old Port it is difficult to find a fishing boat among the luxury yachts.

 EGLISE DE ST-TROPEZ

-The magnificent church in the style of Italian Baroque was built at the beginning of the 19th century and contains a gilded bust of the patron saint of the city, the apostle Trofim.
-Roman legionary adopted Christianity, for which he was killed by Emperor Nero.
+The magnificent Italian Baroque church was built at the beginning of the 19th century and contains a gilded bust of the patron saint of the city, the apostle Trofim.
+This Roman legionary adopted Christianity, for which he was killed by Emperor Nero.
 His body was thrown into the sea, and it was cast ashore at the place where the city of Saint-Tropez now stands.

 MUSÉE DE L’ANNONCIADE